 Provide a personal perspective on a game or its aspect, subjective experience of playing a game

 In a way, video games are very personal medium: we reach into them, we change what happens inside them, and they reach out to change what happens with us, to affect us on emotional level.
-This kind of criticism arises at the intersection of game and the person who plays it.
+This kind of criticism arises at the intersection of the game and the person who plays it.
 It could, but doesn’t have to, be inspired by Kieron Gillen’s New Games Journalism manifesto, in which he compared games writing to travel journalism about imaginary places.

 - In The Game I Played When I Was Scared To Death of Being Deported Patricia Hernandez talks about her feelings emerging from playing “Papers, Please”, a game about being an immigration officer, and how they associated with her own experiences of living as an immigrant in the United States.

-- In Płacz i ogniska – Dark Souls i walka z depresją Iga Ewa Smoleńska reveals how even little successes in „Dark Souls”, game renowned for its high level of difficulty, helped her to cope with challenges of struggling with depression on a daily basis.
+- In Płacz i ogniska – Dark Souls i walka z depresją Iga Ewa Smoleńska reveals how even little successes in „Dark Souls”, a game renowned for its high level of difficulty, helped her to cope with the challenges of struggling with depression on a daily basis.

 And guess what?
-By doing all this, critical texts can – but don’t have to! – at the same time do what typical reviews do: evaluate and judge games’ value.
+By doing all this, critical texts can – but don’t have to! – at the same time, do what typical reviews do: evaluate and judge games’ value.

 In a way, video game critics really could be killjoys – if we assume that serving the roles and functions I spoke of today somehow magically spoils the fun of playing games – but they are always thought-provokers.
 And there’s never enough thoughtfulness when it comes to engaging with contemporary media.